 The College seeks to enhance the security of its campus and the members of the campus community by periodically presenting educational programs to inform students and employees about campus security procedures and practices, to encourage students and employees to be responsible for their own security and the security of others and to inform them about the prevention of crimes.
 These programs are discussed below.

-Campus Safety strives to educate the St. Norbert College community on a variety of topics so students and employees develop sound safety habits.
-Programs offered include personal safety and self-defense, pepper-spray use and defense, fire safety, office and vehicular safety, and basic travel safety.
-While the majority of these offerings target the student population. they are open to the professional members of St. Norbert College as well.
+Programs offered include personal safety and self-defense, fire safety, office and vehicular safety, and basic travel safety.
+While the majority of these offerings target the student population, they are open to members of St. Norbert College as well.
 Programs that discuss sexual violence are offered to both students and staff at least twice a year to inform the attendees of the process to report incidents of sexual violence and the investigative/adjudicative process.

-Students and staff are required to complete an online Title IX training within their first year at the College.
+Students and staff are required to complete an online Title IX training within their first year at SNC.
 Bystander intervention training is provided for students at the start of the fall semester each year.
 This training, known as "SNC in 3D," teaches students how to be active bystanders within their own comfort zones by employing several response options.
 While this training can be used for a number of issues in which an intervention may be needed, the focus is on the prevention of sexual violence.

-Responsible alcohol use and alcohol-alternative programs are

-designed for students and intended to teach students how to use alcohol responsibly as well as to give students an option for alcohol-free entertainment.
+Responsible alcohol use and alcohol-alternative programs are designed for students and intended to teach students how to use alcohol responsibly as well as to give students an option for alcohol-free entertainment.
 Special attention is often given in these programs to the roles that alcohol and drug use can play in safety-related situations.
 These programs are offered at least once a month during the academic year.

-Campus Safety collaborates with other groups such as residential education and housing, counseling and psychological services, the Cassandra Voss Center, and health and wellness services in coordinating these programs.
-Collaborative programming efforts are also made with a variety of student groups, including the Student Government Association and Prevention & Wellness Education (PWE), which is a group of professionals who collaborate to offer preventative programming for the students of the College.
+Campus Safety collaborates with other groups such as Residential Education and Housing, the Cassandra Voss Center, and Health and Wellness center in coordinating these programs.
+Collaborative programming efforts are also made with a variety of student groups, including the Student Government Association and Prevention & Wellness Education (PWE), which is a group of professionals who collaborate to offer preventative programming for the students of SNC.
 Campus Safety also works closely with the De Pere police and fire departments as well as other law enforcement agencies to provide crime-prevention programs outside the scope of the department.